What is Schedule A?

 It is attached to Form 1040 for taxpayers that pay annual income taxes.
 Taxpayers can choose to claim either a standard tax return deduction or itemize their qualifying deductions line by line.
 Either of the options will reduce the amount of income that taxpayers need to pay as federal income tax, and they can choose the option that provides the most savings.

 Itemized deductions in Schedule A are deducted from adjusted gross income to arrive at the taxable income.
-It involves reporting the various categories of allowable deductions and adding them up one by one.
+The process involves reporting the various categories of allowable deductions and adding them up one by one.
 To do the calculations correctly, taxpayers must maintain an accurate record of their yearly expenses by maintaining receipts and other documentation that proves that the expenses are legitimate.
-The documentation that taxpayers can maintain include bank statements, insurance bills, medical bills, donation acknowledgment letters, and property tax statements.
+The documentation that taxpayers can maintain includes bank statements, insurance bills, medical bills, donation acknowledgment letters, and property tax statements.

 Standard Deductions vs. Schedule A Itemized Deductions

 Choosing between the standard deduction and the itemized deduction is a personal choice that individual taxpayers must make.
 Both methods cannot be used simultaneously.